phil65/python-ripgrep/README.md

 - `search`: The primary function for performing searches
 - `files`: A function for listing files that would be searched (--files equivalent)
-- `PyArgs`: A class for configuring search parameters
 - `PySortMode` and `PySortModeKind`: Enums for specifying sort modes

 For detailed API documentation, please refer to the source code comments.